bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 }
 ```

-After we crate this function we could change our endpoint's code to response with this data.
+After we create this function we could change our endpoint's code to respond with this data.
 Please update the function `getHello` in `AppController` with this code:

 ```